 - Family therapy.
 By engaging the entire family unit, each person can make adjustments to aid the treatment and recovery of the person abusing peyote.
 Also, this can help family members recognize their contributions towards relapse and recovery.

 - Contingency management (CM).
 A contrasting style to MI, CM provides many external rewards for engaging in activities associated with recovery like attending appointments, working, planning healthy community activities, and staying free from substances.

 Since quitting peyote is not associated with any dangerous withdrawal symptoms, the above treatments can be performed on an outpatient basis without the need for any detoxification or medical interventions.
 This situation changes, though, if the person is concurrently abusing other drugs, is enduring a “bad trip” (marked by intense hallucinations), or is suffering from persistent psychosis.
-In this case, some form of inpatient treatment may be required 8.
+In this case, some form of residential or inpatient substance abuse help may be required 8.